-Hard ground cleats are ideal for playing on very hard, firm, dry and bare surfaces.
-It has more of conical studs that provide balance and optimal traction with minimal injury risks.
+Hard ground cleats are ideal for playing on very hard, firm, dry, and bare surfaces.
+They have more conical studs that provide balance and optimal traction with minimal injury risks.
 They can also be used for playing on FG surfaces.

 5. Soft ground (SG) shoes

-These soccer shoes are designed for playing only on soft grounds where it’s longer metal tipped studs easily penetrate through.
-They are ideal for playing in areas with frequent rains because they provide for added traction on wet and muddy fields.
+These soccer shoes are designed for playing only on soft grounds where their longer metal-tipped studs easily penetrate through.
+They are ideal for playing in areas with frequent rains because they provide added traction on wet and muddy fields.

-Most shoes come with removable studs for customization while playing on different fields.
+Most SG shoes come with removable studs for customization while playing on different fields.
 However check with your league before buying them, to ensure metal studs are permitted.

 6. Indoor shoes

 7. Artificial turf shoes

-Artificial turf boots are designed for playing on artificial turf and comes with various highly-concentrated conical studs for improved traction.
+Artificial turf boots are designed for playing on artificial turf and come with various highly-concentrated short conical studs for improved traction.
 They are ideal for soccer training and as a backup pair for hard surfaces.

 Women’s soccer shoes

 We should also give a shout-out to the women’s cleats.
-While many female players prefer wearing men’s soccer boots, there are soccer shoes meant for women with a narrower mold that fit a woman’s foot well.
-But women who prefer wearing men’s shoes, should size a size and half down.
+While many female players prefer wearing men’s soccer boots, there are soccer shoes meant for women with a narrower mold to better fit a woman’s foot.
+But women who prefer wearing men’s shoes, should choose a size or a size and half down.
 So an 8.5 men’s shoe is ideal for women wearing a size 10 women’s shoe.

 Materials Used for Soccer Cleats